maxr0ssi/Glide/README.md

 # Glide - Touchless Gesture Control

 I like eating while reading or watching videos.
 My laptop is less keen.
 Keyboards and burger bun grease are not a power couple.
-So I am building Glide, a small, fun and stupid solution to use my screen about without touching it.
+So I am building Glide, a small, fun and stupid solution to use my screen without touching it.
-(plus it looks rather cool in lectures flicking through slides) Conenct your index and middle finger to activate.
-Then trace a tidy little circle to scroll.
+(plus it looks rather cool in lectures flicking through slides) Connect your index and middle finger to activate.
+Then move them up or down to scroll.
 Keep the crumbs on your plate and the smears off your kit.

 ## Features

 - **TouchProof Technology** - Multi-signal fusion for detecting when fingertips touch
 - **MediaPipe Hand Tracking** - Accurate 21-point hand landmark detection
-- **Circular Gesture Recognition** - Clockwise and counter-clockwise gesture detection
+- **Velocity-Based Scrolling** - Natural movement-driven scrolling
 - **Real-time Visual Feedback** - Live preview with touch status and signal visualization
 - **Modular Architecture** - Clean separation of detection, visualization, and output